clean-code-craft-tcq-1/reimagined-design-patterns-preetikadyan/README.md

    - **Deep Copy** : In Deep Copy all the objects are duplicated
    - **Shallow Copy** : In Shallow Copy only the top-level objects are duplicated and the lower level objects contains references

     **Advanatages and Disadvantages**: An advantage of prototyping is that it eliminates the need for the source code of a third party class implementation.
 A disadvantage is that circular references are more difficult to identify and debug.
+Circular references are bad because it leads to the inclusion of the functionalities which are unnecesary as they are dragged into situtaions which are not needed

     **Example**: In real life time we can see Prototype Pattern in the **mitotic division of the cell in which two identical cells are made after the division(i.e., one cell carries exactly the same information carried by another cell)